-Most Common Types of Truck Accidents
+Common But Deadly Types of Truck Accidents

 Here, we want to review the most common types of truck accidents drivers encounter on the roadways of Illinois.
-If you were hit by a truck, call a Chicago truck accident lawyer today.
+If you or a loved one were hit by a commercial truck, call a Chicago truck accident attorney today.

-Jackknifing accidents occur when a semi-truck essentially folds in on itself so that the cab forms a 90-degree angle with the trailer.
-These incidents are usually caused by the truck driver braking too hard and too quickly, causing the weight of the trailer to bring it forward against the traction of the cab portion of the truck.
+These collisions are often the result of a truck driver braking too hard and too quickly, causing the weight of the trailer to shift, bringing it forward against the traction of the cab portion of the truck.

 Large commercial truck drivers often swing the vehicle to the left before making a right turn so that they can complete the turn properly.
-When a driver swings the truck to the left, this can pose a risk to those in the driver’s blind spots or to those coming up on the truck from the rear.
+When a driver swings the truck to the left, this can pose a risk to those in the driver’s blind spots or those approaching the truck from the rear.

 If a driver loses control of their commercial truck, the vehicle could roll over onto its side and onto unsuspecting motorists or pedestrians.